 Not including the rhubarb, my strawberry rhubarb jam cost $15.33 altogether.
 With store-bought rhubarb, it would have cost at least $20.33.
 All told, I got seven 8-ounce jars, or about 56 ounces of jam, out of the deal.

-For comparison purposes, I used a reasonably priced analog from Amana Shops, an online store.
-Not including shipping, Amana’s 11-ounce jars of strawberry rhubarb preserves – which, like my jam, contain real sugar instead of cheaper but more unhealthy high-fructose corn syrup – cost $3.99 each.
-Five jars (about the amount of jam I was able to produce for $15.33, thanks to my friend’s rhubarb contribution) cost $19.95 total, not including shipping, and require maybe five minutes to order online.
+For comparison purposes, I used a reasonably priced equivalent from Amana Shops, an online store.
+Not including shipping, Amana’s 11-ounce jars of strawberry rhubarb preserves — which, like my jam, contain real sugar instead of cheaper but more unhealthy high-fructose corn syrup — cost $3.99 each.
+Five jars cost $19.95 total, not including shipping, and require perhaps five minutes to order online.

-However, my second (and third, and beyond) batch is going to be much cheaper, even if I have to buy rhubarb.
+However, my next batches will be much cheaper, even if I have to buy rhubarb.
 That’s because canning jars are durable enough to reuse almost indefinitely.
-Once they’re empty, they just need to be cleaned and re-sterilized, and they’re ready (and safe) for the next filling.
+Once they’re empty, they just need to be cleaned and resterilized, and they’re ready and safe for the next filling.

 It’s also important to note that if you’re one of the millions of consumers who makes purchasing decisions on the basis of ingredient quality, healthfulness, and environmental impact, you’re likely to pay substantially more than $3.99 per store-bought jar.
 At my local food co-op, I’ve seen jams made with all-organic ingredients selling for $5.99 or $6.99 per jar.
 Jams made without pectin, a thickening agent that hastens and simplifies the production process, fetch a similar premium.

 If I’d purchased five 11-ounce jars of organic or pectin-free jam at $5.99 a pop, I’d have paid $29.95, much more than the total cost of my homemade jam.
 To be fair, organic sugar, strawberries, and rhubarb are all a bit more expensive than non-organic varieties.
 But even with all-organic ingredients, the total cost of my homemade jam still would have been lower.
-And again, the ability to reuse jars adds an almost unfair amount of wiggle room to this cost calculation.
+And again, the ability to reuse jars adds a lot of wiggle room to this cost calculation.

 It took me the better part of an evening, working by myself, to make this recipe.
-However, a little less than half of that time, about an hour and a half, was actually spent working.
-The rest, a little more than two hours, was wait time, mostly while the rhubarb absorbed the sugar and a bit while the jars cooled at the end of the process.
+However, a little less than half of that time (about an hour and a half) was actually spent working.
+The rest (a little more than two hours) was waiting time, mostly while the rhubarb absorbed the sugar and a bit while the jars cooled at the end of the process.

 Here’s a breakdown of each step, with an approximate time for each — not counting the seal-checking and final storage steps, which took place on the following day.

-- Slice rhubarb stalks into half-inch segments: 10 minutes
+- Slice rhubarb stalks into 1/2-inch segments: 10 minutes

 - Cover with sugar and let sit: 2 hours